jedrulcia/DailyCodingProblems/README.md

 Given a positive integer n, find the smallest number of squared integers which sum to n.

 CodingProblem52:
 Given a string, determine whether any permutation of it is a palindrome.

+CodingProblem53:
+You are given an N by M matrix of 0s and 1s.
+Starting from the top left corner, how many ways are there to reach the bottom right corner?
+You can only move right and down.
+0 represents an empty space while 1 represents a wall you cannot walk through.